Faceless YouTube Channels Like MagnatesMedia and ColdFusion

 Format: Fully custom 2D animation with professional narration.
 Every video is a mini-documentary.

 What makes it work: The animation style is instantly recognizable.
-Scripts are deeply researched and written at a level that feels like the best university lecture you never had.
+Scripts are deeply researched.
 Merchandise and Patreon add significant revenue on top of AdSense.

-Revenue note: Kurzgesagt earns estimated $80K–$200K/month.
-Their $3.9M+ Patreon is one of the largest on the platform.
-This is the ceiling of what’s possible — but it took a full-time team and years of compounding.
+Revenue note: Estimated $80K–$200K/month.
+One of the largest Patreons on the platform.
+The ceiling of what’s possible — but it took a full-time team and years of compounding.

-What to steal: The commitment to one visual style that audiences immediately recognize.
-You don’t need their budget.
-You need their consistency.
+What to steal: The commitment to one visual style audiences immediately recognize.
+You need their consistency, not their budget.

 Bright Side